-Protocol Version: This is the STP protocol version setting.
-The valid values are STP, RSTP, and MSTP.
+Protocol Version: The STP protocol version setting.
+Valid values are STP, RSTP, and MSTP.

-Bridge Priority: This controls the bridge priority.
+Bridge Priority: Controls the bridge priority.
 Lower numeric values have better priority.
 The bridge priority plus the MSTI instance number, concatenated with the 6-byte MAC address of the switch forms a Bridge Identifier.
 For MSTP operation, this is the priority of the CIST.
 Otherwise, this is the priority of the STP/RSTP bridge.

-Forward Delay: The delay used by STP bridges to transit root and designated ports to forwarding (used in STP compatible mode).
-The valid values are in the range 4 to 30 seconds.
+Forward Delay: The delay used by STP Bridges to transit Root and Designated Ports to Forwarding (used in STP compatible mode).
+Valid values are in the range 4 to 30 seconds.

-Max Age: The maximum age of the information transmitted by the bridge when it is the root bridge.
-The valid values are in the range 6 to 40 seconds, and the MaxAge must be <= (FwdDelay-1)2.
+Max Age: The maximum age of the information transmitted by the Bridge when it is the Root Bridge.
+Valid values are in the range 6 to 40 seconds, and MaxAge must be <= (FwdDelay-1)2.

-Maximum Hop Count: This defines the initial value of remaining hops for MSTI information generated at the boundary of an MSTI region.
+Maximum Hop Count: This defines the initial value of remaining Hops for MSTI information generated at the boundary of an MSTI region.
 It defines how many bridges a root bridge can distribute its BPDU information to.
 Valid values are in the range 6 to 40 hops.